groundh0g/leanpub-jekyll/README.md

 ![Themes](https://github.com/groundh0g/leanpub-jekyll/blob/gh-pages/themes.png?raw=true)

-You can apply a theme by editing the `theme` value in the `_jekyllfaces/config.md`.
+You can apply a theme by editing the `theme` value in the `_jekyllfaces/config.md` file.
 To use the default Bootstrap theme, pick `default`.

 ~~~
 customize: